TrWesche/OpusMarket_FE/README.md

-# OpusMarket
+# OpusMarket - Frontend

 ## System Requirements:
-- The OpusMarket Frontend is dependent on its partner backend project.
+- The OpusMarket Frontend is dependent on its partner backend project located at https://github.com/TrWesche/OpusMarket_BE.
 Any deployment should include the backend server to provide data for the website to render on-screen.
 All calls are handled via an API whose functionalities can be found under utils > apiOpusMarket.

 ## Deployment Instructions:
 - The connection between the OpusMarket frontend and backend is secured via a Public/Private rsa key.
-A key generator for these files has been included in the backend project at keygen/key-gen.js.
+A key generator for these files has been included in the backend project (https://github.com/TrWesche/OpusMarket_BE) at keygen/key-gen.js.
 Running this script will create two files: "id_rsa_priv.pem" and "id_rsa_pub.pem."
 The public key should be copied into the "keys.example.js" file and that file renamed to keys.js to enable the frontend to decode encrypted cookies provided by the backend.
-- The frontend is additionally dependent on 3 values contained in the ".env" of the frontend.
-"REACT_APP_SQUARE_APP_ID" and "REACT_APP_SQUARE_LOC_ID" will require the user to create a api account with Square (https://developer.squareup.com/us/en) and duplicate their individual Application ID and Location ID to the applicable variable.
-The third value "REACT_APP_BASE_URL" is the root address for the connection with the API backend.
+- The frontend is additionally dependent on 3 values contained in the ".env" of the frontend (note: These values cannot be updated live, any changes will require the React project to be recompiled).
+  - "REACT_APP_SQUARE_APP_ID" and "REACT_APP_SQUARE_LOC_ID" will require the user to create a api account with Square (https://developer.squareup.com/us/en) and duplicate their individual Application ID and Location ID to the applicable variable.
+  - "REACT_APP_BASE_URL" is the root address for the connection with the API backend.
 This should match the address of your deployment of the backend server.

+## Sample Deployment:
+- The OpusMarket Web Application is Currently Deployed at with Sample Data Loaded into the Backend: https://opusmarket.twesche.com/
+  - Below are Sample Accounts for Purchasing and Merchant Users:
+    - 6 Users Are Present - All with a password of "password"
+      - cHylda@fakeprovider.com
+      - bJonquil@fakeprovider.com
+      - eMchumba@fakeprovider.com
+      - sRasim@fakeprovider.com
+      - aMarlies@fakeprovider.com
+      - CAnita@fakeprovider.com
+    - 20 Merchants Are Present - All with a password of "passwordpassword" (6 listed, see db.sql for full list)
+      - support@graytable.com
+      - support@bulbzy.com
+      - support@glaazel.com
+      - support@superlamp.com
+      - support@techshoe.com
+      - support@wearsly.com

 ## Tech Stack:
 ### Frontend: